My parents have a flock chickens on their small homestead, and most weeks they’re able to gather a dozen or more fresh farm eggs to stock the fridge.

 Here’s one of the broody hens in my parents’ coop:

 Creepy, right?
-Broody hens or not, we ended up collecting quite a few eggs that day – maybe 15 or 20?
+Broody hens or not, we usually ended up collecting quite a few fresh farm eggs on a given day — maybe 15 or 20?

 Do you have your own chickens, or buy eggs fresh from a local farmer?